Joint Moment Estimation for Hip Exoskeleton Control: A Generalized Moment Feature Generation Method: Introduction

-As data-driven methods have shown remarkable effectiveness in biological measurement and exoskeleton control fields \cite{joshiMoveNetDeepNeural2021, mundtPredictionLowerLimb2020, qianPredictiveLocomotionMode2022, zhangBoostingPersonalisedMusculoskeletal2022}, researchers have started focused on measured motion information (such as hip joint position changes) by simple and lightweight sensors during human walking for the estimation of joint moment.
-Wang used the XGBoost method to achieve the prediction of the knee joint adduction moment in an experiment involving 106 participants by using only the information from two IMU sensors \cite{wangRealTimeEstimationKnee2020}.
-However, traditional machine learning methods have limited performance in improving prediction accuracy of joint moment estimation, and researchers are turning to neural networks to further enhance the prediction accuracy of joint moment.
-Molinaro trained a TCN network that utilized expanded causal convolutional layers to encode temporal information and learn data features from input, achieving hip joint moment prediction based on data of IMU and angle of hip joint \cite{molinaroSubjectIndependentBiologicalHip2022, molinaroEstimatingHumanJoint2024}.
-Furthermore, Hossain designed an Ensemble network that improved the performance of human dynamics prediction using deep neural network layers with different structure types.
-Through fusion modules and bagging techniques, the model achieved a more accurate prediction of lower-limb joint moment \cite{hossainEstimationLowerExtremity2023}.
-However, the aforementioned joint moment estimation methods, which are mainly used for offline biomechanical joint moment estimation, suffer from the problem of long computation time and lack of personalization, which leads to their inapplicability to new users wearing hip exoskeletons.
+As data-driven methods have shown remarkable effectiveness in biological measurement and exoskeleton control fields \cite{joshiMoveNetDeepNeural2021, mundtPredictionLowerLimb2020, qianPredictiveLocomotionMode2022, zhangBoostingPersonalisedMusculoskeletal2022}, researchers have started focusing on measured motion information (such as hip joint position changes) by simple and lightweight sensors during human walking for the estimation of joint moment.
+Wang used the XGBoost method to achieve the estimation of the knee joint adduction moment in an experiment involving 106 participants by using only the information from two IMU sensors \cite{wangRealTimeEstimationKnee2020}.
+However, traditional machine learning methods have limited performance in improving the estimation accuracy of joint moment estimation, and researchers are turning to neural networks to further enhance the estimation accuracy of joint moment.
+Molinaro trained a TCN network that utilized expanded causal convolutional layers to encode temporal information and learn data features from input, achieving hip joint moment estimation based on data of simulated IMU and angle of hip joint \cite{molinaroSubjectIndependentBiologicalHip2022, molinaroEstimatingHumanJoint2024}.
+Furthermore, Hossain designed an Ensemble network that utilized deep neural network layers with different structure types, improving the performance of human dynamics estimation.
+Through fusion modules and bagging techniques, the model achieved a more accurate estimation of lower-limb joint moment \cite{hossainEstimationLowerExtremity2023}.

-To solve the above problems, we propose a fast joint moment estimation method based on general moment feature (GMF) generation.
-In the training phase, this method utilizes the user's body parameters and hip joint moment to generate GMF using a feature generator.
-This GMF is then used to train a GRU (gated recurrent unit) neural network-based estimator, which can quickly predict the GMF.
-Additionally, a decoder is trained to decode the GMF into biomechanical joint moment.
-During the predicting phase, the trained estimator is used to rapidly estimate the GMF, which is subsequently decoded by the decoder to obtain the predicted joint moment.